usaid-cs/yesterday-i-learned/js-javascript.md

 * Avoid element reflowing/redrawing (but this is more of a DOM thing rather than JS)
 * Trig (`sin`, `cos`) is [*MUCH slower*](http://jsperf.com/sin-cos-vs-sqrt) than `sqrt`, in cases where the former is applicable.
 * Consider WebAssembly, which is "closer to binary".
 Files are also sent as binary rather than text, which is faster to load.
+* A major con about VueJS was said to be that [they use the chat for everything](https://medium.com/@Pier/vue-js-the-good-the-meh-and-the-ugly-82800bbe6684) instead of documenting it, making it impossible for others to learn from what was already said.

 ## [Lesser console methods](http://www.mitchrobb.com/chromes-console-api-greatest-hits/)